 The purposeful adjustment of one eye for near vision and the other eye for distance vision.

-The inability to see distant objects as clearly as near objects.
+The inability to see distant objects as clearly as near objects due to a steep cornea or elongated eye.
 Myopia is the medical term for nearsightedness.

 The common term for myopia, which is the inability to see distant objects as clearly as near objects.